stackql/stackql-provider-okta/README.md

 To use the Okta provider with StackQL, you'll need:

 1. An Okta account with appropriate API credentials
-2. An Okta API token with sufficient permissions for the resources you want to access
+2. An Okta API token with sufficient permissions for the resources you want to access, export this as `OKTA_API_TOKEN`
 3. StackQL CLI installed on your system (see [StackQL](https://github.com/stackql/stackql))

 ### 1. Download the Open API Specification